cnvrg SDK V2

 myproj = cnvrg.projects.get("myproject")

-You can also get all of the experiments in the project:
+To get a list of all of the experiments in the project:

 You can delete a Experiment from a project by its slug